 Say What I Have to Say Including This Text You Are Reading without Leaving a Trace and Therefore Never Feel Threatened

-The post reached one million Weibo users.
-Nearly 1,000 people singed up to participate, among whom twenty one were selected.
-They submitted the photos in the following month.
+The post reached 750,000 Weibo users, and nearly 1,000 people sighed up to participate, among whom twenty one were selected.
+They submitted the photos in January 2019.